 - 8.1 Mr. Devlin adopted his Précis of evidence.
 He pointed out that the Property's location is 10 kilometres east of Waterford City via the N29 and although in County Kilkenny it was at the edge of Waterford City.
-He stated that Belview Port specialises in bulk general cargo. - 8.2 Mr. Devlin described the Property as a modern industrial unit used for bulk storage of grain purposes having reinforced concrete walls with a 10 metre eaves height and a floor area of 1,436.2 square metres. - 8.3 Mr Devlin stated that the Property was purpose built for bulk storage and not for light industrial use.
+He stated that Belview Port specialises in bulk general cargo. - 8.2 Mr. Devlin described the Property as a modern industrial unit used as a recycling plant having reinforced concrete walls with a 10 metre eaves height and a floor area of 3,741.26 square metres and Portacabin with a floor area of 25.2 square metres. - 8.3 Mr Devlin stated that the Property was purpose built and not for light industrial use.
 He confirmed that there was a shortage of rental evidence as many of the units were owner occupied or held under older leases. - 8.4 Mr. Devlin said because the available rental evidence related to smaller units, he had reduced the rate per square metre from €40 to €35.
 He pointed to the fact that his key rental transactions were proximate to the Property.
 He believed that Mr. Halpin's tone of the list comparison PN 746975 in Belview Port had not been valued at the incorrect level as it may have been mistakenly believed that it was of older rather than modern construction.
 He believed there may be a premium on rent for properties in the Port.

-8.5 To support the Respondent's valuation, Mr. Devlin relied on 3 items of market information in [detailed in Appendix 2)
+- 8.4 To support the Respondent's valuation, Mr. Devlin relied on 3 items of market information in [detailed in Appendix 2)

-1. Hebron Industrial Estate, Kilkenny.
+- Hebron Industrial Estate, Kilkenny.

 Old industrial warehouse measuring 155.02 m.

-Lease 4 years 9 months from 01/01/2016 at €8,400 per annum:

-Net effective rent $€40.68/m^2$ .
+Lease 4 years 9 months from 01/01/2016 at €8,400 per annum: Net effective rent €40.68/m.

-2. Loughboy Industrial Estate, Kilkenny
+- Loughboy Industrial Estate, Kilkenny

 Old industrial warehouse measuring 334.28 m.

-Lease 4 years 11 months from 24/11/2012 at €15,000 per annum:

-Net effective rent $€43.53/m^2$ .

-3. Hebron Industrial Estate, Kilkenny

-Old industrial warehouse measuring 332.31 m

-Lease 5 years from 01/04/2014 at €13,650 per annum:

-Net effective rent €41.08/m.

-- 8.6 Mr. Devlin stated that the Property is 1 of 6 properties which were appealed to the Valuation Tribunal.
-Appeal VA17/5/524 (PN 2166275) was withdrawn and Appeal VA17/5/530 (PN 2163306) was agreed with the warehouse level remaining unchanged at €35.00/m2. - 8.7 In addition, Mr. Devlin submitted 7 NAV comparisons to support his case:
+Lease 4 years 11 months from 24/11/2012 at €15,000 per annum: Net effective rent €43.53/m. - Hebron Industrial Estate, Kilkenny Old industrial warehouse measuring 332.31 m Lease 5 years from 01/04/2014 at €13,650 per annum: Net effective rent €41.08/m2. - 8.5 Mr. Devlin stated that the Property is 1 of 6 properties which were appealed to the Valuation Tribunal.
+Appeal VA17/5/524 (PN 2166275) was withdrawn and Appeal VA17/5/530 (PN 2163306) was agreed with the warehouse level remaining unchanged at €35.00/m. - 8.6 In addition, Mr. Devlin submitted 7 NAV comparisons to support his case: